racham-dev/cpp-university-training/Week-1/Lesson-Note.md

 int main() {
     int number;
-    cout << "Enter a whole number: ";
+    cout << "Enter a number: ";
-    cin >> number;                      // Wait for user to type a number and press Enter cout << "You entered: " << number << endl;
+    cin >> number;
+    cout << "You entered: " << number << endl;
     return 0;
 }
 ```

-Pro Tip: cin stops reading at whitespace (space, tab, newline).
-For full names with spaces, we will use getline(cin, fullName) in Week 2.
+Note: cin stops reading at spaces.
+For full names, we will use getline() in Week 2.

-Exercise: Write a program that asks for the user's name and age, then prints a greeting like:
-"Hello John!
-You are 17 years old."
+Exercise: Ask for the user's name and age, then print: "Hello [Name]!
+You are [Age] years old."

----

-1:35 – 1:45 | ☕ Break

-(10 minutes – stretch, grab water)

 ---